 A Bali stopover is perfect after visiting one of Indonesia’s national parks.
-The packed beaches of Kuta, the cool mountain air of Ubud, attending a festival, or searching for Nemo among coral reefs make it a destination that has something for every traveller.
+The beaches of Kuta, the mountain air of Ubud, attending a festival or searching for Nemo among coral reefs make it a fabulous stopover.

 We spend our days exploring world heritage rice terraces, attending a local festival, snorkeling among coral reefs, shopping, receiving blissful massages and drinking cocktails around the pool.
 Afternoons are spent watching the sun go down on the beach.

 At night, we eat so much delectable food.
 We don’t have the time to try all the vegetarian options.
 From the traditional gado gado at the local warungs to the local and international cuisine at the restaurants, there is so much choice.

 In short bursts we love Kuta.
 The chaos, humid heat, busy laneways, persistent hawkers and cold Bintangs on the packed beach at sunset.
 It’s all a part of the vibrant Kuta square.

 We love the ridiculously cheap massages and the local stalls that sell tacky t-shirts, batik dresses and cheap sunglasses.
 We love the Balinese and their great sense of humour at Kuta.

 Ubud is in contrast to Kuta.
 Located in the cool mountains, the Tegalalang rice terraces, Monkey Forest and organic and vegetarian restaurants make it a beautiful place to visit or stay.
 Many quaint little restaurants and accommodation overlook the rice terraces.

 Ubud is a prosperous artist centre and many of the surrounding villages specialise in craft, wood carvings, jewellery, paintings and textiles.
-Most of the craft can be custom-made upon request.
+Most of the crafts can be custom-made upon request.

-At the Sacred Monkey Forest visitors can interact with the monkeys by buying bananas to feed them.
+At the Sacred Monkey Forest visitors can interact with the monkeys and buy bananas to feed them.
 Bananas are for sale at the entrance.
 The monkeys generally don’t pay attention to anyone without bananas.
-Most of them are well behaved, but some can jump on you if they think you hide the bananas!
+Most of them are well-behaved, but some can jump on you if they think you are hiding the bananas!
 WARNING: Don’t try to stop the monkeys from taking the bananas as monkeys have bitten tourists in the past!